nathanschwarz/meteor-cluster/README.md

 It can run synchronous and asynchronous tasks.

 # TaskQueue
   `TaskQueue` is a Mongodb backed job queue.
-It enables to add, update, save jobs consistently between processes.<br><br>
+It enables to add, update, remove jobs consistently between processes.<br><br>
   `TaskQueue.addTask({ taskType: String, data: Object, priority: Integer, _id: String })`
   - `taskType` is mandatory
   - `data` is mandatory but you can pass an empty object